dc4eu/educational-pilot/sectorial-eaa-catalogue/README.md

 For further information on ELM, access [European Learning Model information](./elm/elm.md)

-## EAA catalogue governance
-For the definition of the EAA catalogue, it is essential to identify, for each entry in the catalogue, the party responsible for its creation and evolution - that is, the 'Attribute schema provider'.
-The common thread throughout the entire EAA catalogue is the utilisation of the European Learning Model (ELM v3.2) as a shared ontology.
-Given the absence of a central authority in education, yet recognising the necessity to establish this sectoral role, we might consider making an assignment based on competencies, bearing in mind that **DG-EAC** is responsible for Primary, Secondary and Tertiary education, whilst **DG-EMPL** oversees Adult education and TVET. **ADD ROLE of MSs and key stakeholdrs e.g. EMREX & ELMO, etc**

 ## EDC and ELM, closely realted but not the same